 There are two types of sleep:

-The process involves four stages:
+The process consists of four steps:

-Different alert phases of newborn sleep patterns
+At different stages of notification of newborn sleep patterns

 Babies give different stimuli during awakening.
 These include: